mmbman/Katagiri/1987-06-06-Genjokoan-Talk-1.md

 That is not something to know.
 It's pretty difficult to know.
 So all you can do is just to manifest.
 That is called *Genjōkōan*.
 Okay?
 The title of this, called *Genjōkōan*.

-*Gen* of *genjō* is “manifestion” or “present.” *Jo* is “becoming,” “to become,” or “to complete.”
+*Gen* (現) of *genjō* (現成) is “manifestion” or “present.” *Jo* (成) is “becoming,” “to become,” or “to complete.”
 So literally [it is] manifestation and completion. *Genjō* means what has been completed, and is completing, is being completed, and will be completed – from day to day, from moment to moment.
 That is what?
 That is called *present*, *reality*.
 So reality is something more than you have understood – or you tried to understand.
 Something more than that.
 That is called *gen-jō*.

 So in *genjō*, “present” is what has ...